MdNomanRaghib/PowerShell/README.md

 Private scope: Can be accessed within current scope.
 Numbered scope: Used to refer the variables with the same name in different scopes.
 Variables are identified by referring it using a name or a number.

+Get-Service - Display all the services on a local or remote computer.
+Table contents of Get-Service output : Status, Service name and Display name.
+Usage: Get-Service -Name DHCP
+       Get-Service -Name "*net*"
+       Get-Service -DisplayName "*net*"

+Where-Object: Used to limit or filter the object passed tothe pipeline.
+Usage: Get-Service | Where-Object {$_.Status -eq "Running"}
+Note: $_. is the current instance of the object being evaluated.